 Very few manufacturers are as prolific as Yamaha.
 They offer some of the best keyboards for beginners to professionals.
-We are looking at the YPT-270, a budget-friendly beginner keyboard that makes music fun.
+In this review, I’m looking at the YPT-270, a budget-friendly beginner keyboard that makes music fun.

 Everything about the YPT-260 is intended to make music fun and easy.
 It comes with an intuitive feature set, perfect for the eager student.

 Quiz mode is an ear training game where you have to guess the note being played.
-We really love this feature because ear training is something that every beginner should do.
+I really love this feature because ear training is something that every beginner should do.

 Yamaha’s Education Suite (Y.E.S) provides lessons of varying difficulty to suit different ability levels.
 The lessons are gamified in the sense that you can score your performance, and there are nine levels to play through.
 The stages include lessons for each hand and both hands together.